OWASP/owasp-mastg/style_guide.md

 Chicago Manual of Style (6.61: Lowercase or capital letter after a colon) says: lowercase the first word unless it is a proper noun or the start of at least two complete sentences or a direct question.

+## Comments

+Markdown blockquotes can be used for comments in the documents by using ">"/

+> This is a blockquote

 ## Code and Shell Commands

 Use code tags when including sample code and shell commands.
 In Markdown, code blocks are denoted by triple backticks.
 GitHub also supports syntax highlighting for a variety of languages.
 For example, a Java code block should be annotated as follows: